fujidana/vscode-spec-command/README.md

 _cited from [CSS - Certified Scientific Software](https://www.certif.com) homepage._

-Note that the extention is not the official one developed by Certified Scientific Software.
+Note that the extension is not the official one developed by Certified Scientific Software.
 Use [GitHub issues](https://github.com/fujidana/vscode-spec-command/issues) for bug reports and feature requests about the extension.

 ## NOTICE for previous version users

-Recent versions of __spec__ language support (`vscode-spec`) becames to support both __spec__ command files and __spec__ log files.
+Recent versions of __spec__ language support (`vscode-spec`) supported both __spec__ command files and __spec__ log files.
 However, it may be not a rare cases in which files of either kind are only opened in a workspace.
-VS Code loads the extension into memory at the first time a file of which a kind the extension supports is being opened and thus, building independent extensions based on the file type looks a better implementation mannaer.
+VS Code loads an extension into memory at the first time a file the extension supports is being opened and thus, building independent extensions based on the file type looks a better implementation manner.
 For this reason (and also for another reasons such as ease of maintenance and expandability to new features), the developer has decided to split the extension into two; one is for __spec__ command files (both the exention identifier and language identifier are `spec-command`) and the other is for __spec__ log file (`spec-log`).
-This document is for the former extension.

 If one has configuration items that start with `vscode-spec` in _setting.json_ files, replace them with `spec-command`.
-The original identifier, `vscode-spec`, will be used as an extension pack that bundles both the split extensions.
+The original identifier, `vscode-spec`, is reused as an extension pack that bundles both the split extensions.

 The language identifier of __spec__ command files was also renamed `spec-command` in v1.5.0 (it was `spec` in the versions earlier than v1.3.0, `spec-macro` in v1.3.0, and `spec-cmd` in v1.4.0).
 If one associates __spec__ command files with different file extension from the default value, replate the identifier in _settings.json_.